 OSSL_CMP_CTX_set1_expected_sender() sets the Distinguished Name (DN) expected in the sender field of CMP response messages.
 Defaults to the subject of the pinned server certificate, if any.
 This can be used to make sure that only a particular entity is accepted as CMP message signer, and attackers are not able to use arbitrary certificates of a trusted PKI hierarchy to fraudulently pose as CMP server.
 Note that this gives slightly more freedom than OSSL_CMP_CTX_set1_srvCert(), which pins the server to the holder of a particular certificate, while the expected sender name will continue to match after updates of the server cert.

-OSSL_CMP_CTX_set0_trustedStore() sets the certificate store of type X509_STORE containing trusted (root) CA certificates.
+OSSL_CMP_CTX_set0_trusted() is an alias of the original OSSL_CMP_CTX_set0_trustedStore().
+It sets in the CMP context ctx the certificate store of type X509_STORE containing trusted (root) CA certificates.
 The store may also hold CRLs and a certificate verification callback function used for CMP server authentication.
 Any store entry already set before is freed.
 When given a NULL parameter the entry is cleared.

 OSSL_CMP_CTX_set1_untrusted() sets up a list of non-trusted certificates of intermediate CAs that may be useful for path construction for the CMP client certificate, for the TLS client certificate (if any), when verifying the CMP server certificate, and when verifying newly enrolled certificates.
 The reference counts of those certificates handled successfully are increased.